Skip to main content

 Page: System → Server Setup → License section

-Enter your serial number to unlock Pro features (organizational signatures, encrypted mail, ACME / Let's Encrypt automation, ARC sealing, Link Guard, etc.).
+Enter your serial number to unlock Pro features (organizational signatures, encrypted mail, ARC sealing, Link Guard, etc.).
 Validation hits validate.hermesseg.io over HTTPS; the result is cached locally so Pro stays available during brief network outages.

 Page: System → System Certificates